mattlianje/layoutz/README.md

 ```

 ## Of note...
+- There is a void to be filled between `s"..."` and a full-blown TUI
 - With LLM's, boilerplate code that formats & "pretty-prints" is **_cheaper than ever_**...
 - This is why, **_more than ever_**, "string formatting code" is spawning, and polluting domain logic
 - Utlimately, **layoutz** is just a tiny, declarative DSL to combat this